 3. Messiah Took Upon Him the Form of A Servant

 Yahushua had a servant’s heart that was well pleasing to His Father.
 Yahushua described Himself as “meek and lowly in heart.”
 Yahushua was, and is, among us as “He that serves.”
 As a servant, Yahushua was willing to do the menial and dirty jobs.
 He was willing to be afflicted for us.
 He exhorted His disciples to follow His example of servanthood, “Do as I have done” (Matt 12:18; Matt 11:29; Luke 22:27; John 13:5-15).
-This is our third ‘footstep’ example — to be as a servant among family, friends, and strangers.
+This is our third ‘footstep’ example — to be as a servant among family, friends, and fellow-workers.

 4. Messiah Came In The Likeness of Man